-A pooled investment vehicle (i.e., a private equity or hedge fund) operated or advised by a registered Investment Adviser would be considered a "legal entity customer" since an adviser is not a "financial institution" under AML regulations.
+A pooled investment vehicle (that is, a private equity or hedge fund) operated or advised by a registered investment adviser would be considered a legal entity customer since an adviser is not a financial institution under AML regulations.
 Therefore, a covered financial institution would have to identify and verify beneficial owners of such funds.
-However, in its
+However, in its commentary on the new regulations, FinCEN acknowledged the difficulty of tracking the specific equity ownership interests in pooled investment vehicles.
+As a result, the final rule provides that a covered financial institution need only identify and verify the control person of such pooled investment vehicle customer, and not its equity owners.